French cartoonist Plantu may rue a Sarkozy defeat

 Mindful that Hollande may soon be his new star character, Plantu is focusing more on the left-winger.
 Le Monde now gets more phone calls from Socialist Party headquarters than from the presidential palace.

 “Sarkozy has grown a thick skin,” a presidential aide told Reuters privately.
-“But Hollande hasn’t yet and Plantu is the only one who dares to criticize him.”
+“But Hollande hasn’t yet and Plantu is the only one who dares to criticise him.”

-The cartoonist has had more fun with another Socialist, Dominique Strauss-Kahn, who was favorite to be the party’s presidential candidate until he was arrested in New York on sexual assault charges, since dropped.
+The cartoonist has had more fun with another Socialist, Dominique Strauss-Kahn, who was favourite to be the party’s presidential candidate until he was arrested in New York on sexual assault charges, since dropped.